-Kerrimuir Primary School has continued to focus throughout 2022 on our Learning extension priority by ensuring the effective rollout of the small group and 1:1 intervention programs as outlined by the TLI.
+Kerrimuir Primary School has continued to focus throughout 2023 on our Learning extension priority by ensuring the effective rollout of the small group and 1:1 intervention programs as outlined by the TLI.
 Extra measures, by way of our local Foundation program 'Ready to Learn', were continued to ensure all students entering our school developed the academic and social skills they needed to access the curriculum and foster a sense of learner capacity.
-During the course of 2022, Grades 1-6 students were tested, using Motif and PAT assessments, to determine suitability for learning support and extension programs (TLI and HAP).
+During the course of 2023, Grades 1-6 students were tested, using Motif and PAT assessments, to determine suitability for learning support and extension programs (TLI and HAP).
 All students who participated in either HAP or TLI, demonstrated growth in either teacher judgement or PAT summative data (end of year results).
-All students who engaged in 1:1 interventions successfully transitioned out of this program by Term 3, and our specialist literacy ES member was re-deployed to help raise standards in Foundation for the latter part of the year.
-Our overarching 1.1 goal of 80% of students making 12 months growth in 12 months has been achieved as indicated by our teacher judgement data.
+All students who engaged in 1:1 intervention successfully transitioned out of this program by Term 3, and our specialist literacy ES member was re-deployed to help raise standards in Foundation for the latter part of the year.
+Our overarching goal of 80% of students making 12 months growth in 12 months has been achieved as indicated by our teacher judgement data.
 We have continued with our commitment to happy, active and healthy kids.
 At Kerrimuir, our commitment to extra curriculum activities remains strong.
 Our school supports a variety of lunchtime clubs that engage all kinds of student interests, ranging from sport based to crafts, STEM to performances.
 All students partake in 50 minutes of Physical Education or PMP per week, with a focus on ensuring all kinds of sporting abilities and interests are met.
 Our healthy eating policy has been solidified, and we remain committed to awareness of what constitutes healthy eating with regular classroom discussions.
 Additionally, we continue to be committed to lifestyle and mental health wellbeing practices for all students, and ensure we are providing a culturally safe, supportive and inclusive culture for everyone.
-During remote and flexible learning times, staff allocated one wellbeing check in with students daily, and our onsite cohort were reflective of students whose wellbeing needed further school support.
 We are a school that proactively seeks to have a connected community.
 Over the past year several events were run to ensure connectedness to community remains strong, for example, community movie events, a whole school colour run and inviting regular feedback from our families to how best meet the community needs.
-PLC processes have been embedded as part of every team culture, and we have refined and reflected upon our practice during the course of 2022.
-We have engaged with regional staff to support our PLC capacity development, and worked closely with EILS and PLC link schools, to help support our learning regarding PLC data cycles.
-Data cycles are tied to our assessment schedules to provide a meaningful framework for staff to focus their inquiry.
-Our ACER PAT testing data for Reading and Numeracy has improved across the board since 2019.
-In Reading, our data reflects steady increases in all percentile rankings.
-The top performing students have shown an overall increase in raw scores from 126 to 150 over the past four years.
-Mid range and 25th percentile data has also improved significantly, reflecting our dedication to ensuring all students achieve success at whatever point they are at in their learning.
-In Numeracy we have achieved similar gains.
-The 25th percentile raw score increased significantly from an average of 104.6 (2019) to 111.1 (2022).
-Students who ranked in the 75th and 95th percentile bands also increased, in line with the school wide trends.
-In 2022, the graduating Grade 6 students ranked higher on all percentiles than the 'Australian norms' group.
-As reflective of our NAPLAN data, PAT test results showed increasingly positive trends for all students across the school.
+A team of leadership completed 5 days training through the Harvard Graduate School of Education on running improvement cycles using the 'Data Wise' cycle.
+The Data Wise improvement cycles have been embedded into our professional development work, with teachers creating a priority questions, and examine both student-centered problems and well as teacher problems of practice.
+2023 saw the implementation of the newly introduced NAPLAN scoring system.
+Kerrimuir students consistently demonstrated strong academic performance across all test areas: Reading, Writing, Spelling, Numeracy, and Grammar & Punctuation.
+More than 30% of our students achieved 'exceeding' in all test areas, with Grade 5 Spelling - 47%, Reading - 45% as well as Grade 3 Spelling - (60%) being our most sensational achievements.